Tips for facilitating groups

 Hence the role of the facilitator is to help the group make progress and find their own solution in the easiest and most effective way.

-Here are ten tips that will help enhance your effectiveness at facilitating groups:
+Here are ten tips to enhance your effectiveness at facilitating groups:

 - Mentally and physically prepare yourself as the facilitator